hyperledger-archives/burrow/README.md

 The library includes a "server-server".
 This server accepts POST requests with some chain data (such as priv_validator.json and genesis.json), and will use that to create a new working directory in the temp folder, write the data, deploy a new node in that folder, generate a port, use it to serve that node and then pass the url back in the response.
 It will also manage all the servers and shut them down as they become inactive.

-NOTE: This is not safe in production, as it requires private keys to be passed over a network, but it is very useful when doing tests.
+NOTE: This is not safe in production, as it requires private keys to be passed over a network, but it is useful when doing tests.
 If the same chain data is used, then each node is  guaranteed to give the same output (for the same input) when calling the methods.

 To start one up, just run `go install` in the `erisdb/cmd/erisdbss` directory, then run `erisdbss`.
 It takes no parameters.
 There are many examples on how to call it in the javascript library, and if people find it useful there will be a  tutorial.